MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 You can mount the camera on the top or on either side of the device.
 Mount the camera in a position to optimize the camera angle if you are using the Hub with a desktop stand instead of a cart, or are in close proximity to the Hub.
 The camera does not auto-rotate, so you need to have a 2mm hex key to manually rotate the camera.

-For more information on how to side-mount the camera and rotate the camera manually, see [Surface Hub 2S camera lens orientation](https://support.microsoft.com/help/4509729/surface-hub-2s-camera-lens-orientation).
+For more information on how to side-mount the camera and rotate the camera manually, see <a href="https://support.microsoft.com/help/4509729/surface-hub-2s-camera-lens-orientation" target="_blank"> Surface Hub 2S camera lens orientation</a>.

 ## Windows Hello configuration

 Surface Hub 2S running Windows 10 Enterprise allows the full suite of Win32 desktop applications as well as biometric Windows Hello options.
 The Surface Hub 2 Fingerprint Reader accessory can be plugged into any USB-C port on the device.

-To order a Surface Hub 2 Fingerprint Reader or view technical specs, see [Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2](surface-hub-2-essential-add-ons.md).
+To order a Surface Hub 2 Fingerprint Reader or view technical specs, see (surface-hub-2-essential-add-ons.md" target="_blank">Essential add-ons for Windows 10 Pro and Enterprise on Surface Hub 2 </a>.

 After inserting the fingerprint reader, select **Start** > **Settings** > **Accounts** > **Sign-in options** > **Windows Hello Fingerprint** to enroll your fingerprint.